cnosdb/docs/docs/en/benchmark.md

 | 1000       | 49            | 382              |
 | 1          | 6             | 47               |

-随着并发数的提高，某些场景下的性能也会提高，CnosDB 的性能拥有更高的上限。
+With the increase of concurrent numbers, performance in some scenarios will also be improved, and CnosDB performance has a higher ceiling.

-## 结论
+## Conclusion

-1. CnosDB 相比 InfluxDB，在大多数情况下，拥有更高的性能。
+1. CnosDB has higher performance than InfluxDB in most cases.
-2. CnosDB 相比 InfluxDB，可以支持更高的并发数，更高的 batch-size。
+2. CnosDB can support higher concurrent, higher batch-size than InfluxDB.
-3. 我们未与其他不支持 Line Protocol 或者将 Line Protocol 在客户端进行转化的时序数据库比较，这对直接写入 Line Protocol 的 CnosDB 以及 InfluxDB 来说是不太公平的。
+3. We do not compare with other time series databases that do not support Line Productol or transform line Protocol on the client, which is not fair for CnosDB and InfluxDB that writes directly to Line Protocol.